tekperfect/devops-docs/docs/courses/13-IAC/lessons/jenkins.md

 11. For the Git and Terraform plugins please configure them  using the illustration below.
 For Git to work properly it must be pointed to the path of the binary file it needs to run the git commands.

+12. For the Git plugin you will need to specify the directory it is installed in which is the `/usr/bin`.
+However, in the plugin you will need to specify the path along with the name of the binary so the plugin path should read `/usr/bin/git`.

 ![Jenkins](6-1jenkins.png)

 ![Jenkins](7-1jenkins.png)

-12. Now that you have the Github and Terraform plugins completed you may be wondering about the 3rd plugin we installed.
+13. Now that you have the Github and Terraform plugins completed you may be wondering about the 3rd plugin we installed.
 Hold tight we will get to that one after we do some additional preparation work.

-13. To finish up the configuration of the Terraform plugin we need to install Terraform inside the Jenkins Docker container.
+14. To finish up the configuration of the Terraform plugin we need to install Terraform inside the Jenkins Docker container.
 To accomplish this task we need to run the following command.

 `docker exec -u 0 -it <container_id> /bin/bash` This should get you access to the Jenkins Docker container console.

-14. Do you remeber what command you need to run in order to obtain the container_id?
+15. Do you remeber what command you need to run in order to obtain the container_id?

-15. Now that you are on the command line and inside the docker container you should proceed with running the following command to install Terraform
+16. Now that you are on the command line and inside the docker container you should proceed with running the following command to install Terraform

 `apt update`
 `apt install software-properties-common`
 `apt-add-repository "deb [arch=amd64] https://apt.releases.hashicorp.com buster main"`
 `apt install terraform`

-16. Now that Terraform is installed you can proceed with the final steps of configuring the last plugin which related to Github authenication and creating secrets for your Terraform deploy.
+17. Now that Terraform is installed you can proceed with the final steps of configuring the last plugin which related to Github authenication and creating secrets for your Terraform deploy.
 However before we do that you need to create the account and obtain the access key and secret in AWS.
 Please follow the steps below to create an account to obtain the AWS access key and secret that you will store in Jenkin and your LastPass account for security purposes.

 ## IAM Credentials